redikus3q/SDProject/README.md

-# ds-projects
-Projects for the Data Structures class.
+# Data structures class projects
 Sorturi - Project analyzing the efficiency of some sorting algorithms

-Splay tree - Implement a self-balancing splay tree
+Splay tree - Implementation of a self-balancing splay tree